-Still, Google Groups is not the right tool for this use case.
+Here’s why Google Groups is not the right tool for a Shared Inbox.

 Why you shouldn’t use Google Groups as a shared inbox

-- The collaborative inbox is clunky and unintuitive.
+1. The collaborative inbox is clunky and unintuitive

 Not to mention, getting everyone on a team to switch between different platforms to manage their tasks presents a lot of hurdles to productivity.